How to use footfall to improve commercial performance?

 Measuring footfall is an essential step to evaluate or to improve your retail stores or shopping centres’ performance, and you can even combine it to sociodemographic data.
 By doing so, you will obtain strong insights about who the people passing through your shop are.

-2 - Why use footfall analytics to optimise your retail performance?
+How can footfall analytics helps you to optimise your retail performance?

 There’s a multitude of use cases when it comes to footfall analytics.
 Whether you are looking to: